mglunafh/sorting-and-benchmarks/README.md

 # sorting-and-benchmarks
-Repository with some sorting algorithms and simple benchmarks
+Repository with some sorting algorithms and simple benchmark utility.
+Made for entertaining purposes.